-  Under section 8 of the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended (“the Law”) both open-ended and closed-ended schemes can apply to be authorised or registered.
+Under section 8 of the Protection of Investors (Bailiwick of Guernsey) Law, 2020 (“the Law”) both open-ended and closed-ended schemes can apply to be authorised or registered.

 We attach great importance to these declarations and expect applicants to be able to demonstrate that they have documentary evidence to support the confirmations given, and to be able to produce that evidence immediately should we request it.
 Failure to support a declaration by documentary evidence might be taken into account by us in assessing ongoing fitness and properness under schedule 4 to the Law.
 Consequently, because the designated manager has to provide these confirmations to the Commission we are able to declare the scheme registered within three working days of receipt.

 Open ended schemes and closed-ended schemes may be constituted as: